ICarly season 6: Synopsis

 The final season shows their web show getting much more popular as they are invited to night shows, getting brand deals and have special musical guests.
 They travel to New York to meet Jimmy Fallon.
 Freddie and Gibby try to be cool and pretend they are in a band.
 They later travel to Las Vegas, Nevada and meet the Pawn Stars guys.
 The gang later try to find a suitable adult friend for Spencer, rescue Carly from an old friend of Sam's, and also try to solve the case for Sam's missing laptop.
-In the last episode, Carly's and Spencer's dad pays a visit and takes Carly to a dance and also takes her to Italy with him, leading to a indefinite hiatus of the iCarly web show.
+In the last episode, Carly's and Spencer's dad pays a visit and takes Carly to a dance and also takes her to Italy with him, leading to an indefinite hiatus of the iCarly web show.